mindfulme/C-Essential-Code-Library/README.md

 I will be glad, if you contribute a bit to the repository If you have no idea how to create a pull request read this       https://yangsu.github.io/pull-request-tutorial/     and this        https://help.github.com/articles/creating-a-pull-request/
 Thanks!
-Or if you still need some help, please contact me  https://www.linkedin.com/in/mapinc/ thanks              Do not hesitate for asking me!
+Or if you still need some help, please contact me  https://www.linkedin.com/in/mapinc/ thanks              Do not hesitate to ask me!